Damola-png/EchoLens/README.md

 7. EchoLens compares each event embedding to the reference embedding using face distance.
 8. If the best distance is below the selected threshold, the photo is marked as a match.

-The confidence score is a readable score derived from face distance.
+The confidence score is also a readable score derived from face distance.
 It is useful for ranking and review, but it should not be treated as a guaranteed identity claim.

 ## Privacy and Responsible AI

-EchoLens is intended for personal and event photo organization.
+EchoLens is intended for personal use only.
 It does not use a database and does not permanently store uploaded photos, face embeddings, or face data by default.
 Uploaded files and scan results live only inside the Streamlit session unless the user downloads a ZIP or CSV export.

 The app also warns users when matches have lower confidence, because those results should be manually reviewed before sharing, archiving, or making decisions from them.